 These two early sharks hail from the Devonian period, a time in which sharks were not yet quite top dog(fish), and had to contend with the much larger armoured fish Dunkleosteus.
 The Cladoselache looks reasonably accurate, but has the plainest colors of the whole bunch.
 The Stethacanthus looks excellent, though the anvil shaped dorsal fin should have a rougher surface on top to represent the tiny spines it had in life.
 Incidentally, you can also get a larger model of Dunkleosteus from Safari Ltd. as well, and it pairs nicely with these two sharks.

 The Permian saw the heyday of one of the stranger families of sharks: the xenacanthids.
 While many modern sharks can visit rivers and even lakes, these almost eel-like sharks seem to be the only ones to have become exclusively freshwater-adapted.
 While the rearmost fins should not be paired, these are otherwise very accurate.
-Recent evidence shows that the famous Dimetrodon may have preyed on these on occasion, and these models are just the right size to become the supper for Safari’s own Dimetrodon model!
+Recent evidence shows that the famous Dimetrodon may have preyed on these on occasion (behavior you can see portrayed in Sharks: A 400 Million Year Journey), and these models are just the right size to become the supper for Safari’s own Dimetrodon model!

 Almost everyone with a significant collection of prehistoric toys has a plesiosaur or mosasaur, and these sharks are the perfect way to flesh out some primeval water play!
 I particularly appreciate the inclusion of Hybodus.
 This cosmopolitan shark was a staple of the ancient seas, and existed throughout nearly the entire Mesozoic!
 Scapanoryhncus was the likely ancestor of the modern goblin shark, and so looks pretty similar to one here, right down to the pinkish color.
 Cretoxyrhina was a large predator around the size of great white.
 The other two pair nicely with standard sized sea reptiles, but the Cretoxyrhina fits better with other Toob models.
 Speaking of: